MattiaAlessi/MattiaAlessi/README.md

 - 🌱 Professional Code Alchemist & Eternal Learner
   *(Translation: I break things and call it "learning")*
-- 💬 Ask me about: Python spells 🐍, Unity game realms 🎮, or fantasy books that keep me up at night 📚
+- 💬 Ask me about: Python, Unity or fantasy books that keep me up at night
 - 📫 Reach me at: **mattia4526@gmail.com**
   *(I promise I'm better at replying than Netflix is at ending series well)*
-- ⚡ Secret Power: Turning coffee ☕ into code 💻 with questionable efficiency
+- ⚡ Secret Power: Turning coffee into code with questionable efficiency
-- 📍 Base of Operations: **Italy 🍝**
+- 📍 Base of Operations: **Italy**
   *(Yes, the pizza and pasta are as amazing as they say)*

 ---